lnxpy/hashnode/clgce8p7a000q09jv8f3d8p9a.md

 As you can see here, the ellipsis changed the meaning of the sentence entirely.
 The reason for his fall wasn't that company but it looks so in the sentence with the ellipsis.

-Don't use Ellipses for chopping and sticking different parts of a sentence together.
+Don't use ellipses for chopping and sticking different parts of a sentence together.
 It changes the meaning as you noticed from the earlier example.

 Now, it's time for the Pythonic side.
-Hopefully, this short literature introduction has given you a proper insight into Ellipses.
+Hopefully, this short literature introduction has given you a proper insight into ellipses.

 ### Ellipsis in Python